altynbek07/golang-transaction-accounting/README.md

 # Golang Transaction Accounting

 This project is a Go application designed to manage transactions for accounting purposes.
-This is where Go language arrays and loops are used.
+Arrays and loop of Go language are used here.

 ## Features